vwkd/didi/README.md

 # Didi

-A programming language for string matching.
+A language for string matching.

+It strives to be more like a programming language.
 Didi means "little brother" in Chinese.
-A string matching language is a little brother to a programming language.

 ## What?

+Currently it's nothing more than a loose specification and a few examples.
+An implementation can be considered only when the spec really makes sense.

+## Why?

 Regular Expressions are well known for being hard to read.
-Code should be designed to be easy to read by the human, not necessarily by machine.
+It might look great for replacing "a" with "b", but as soon as you do more complicated stuff the fun is over.
+Code should be easy to read by humans.
 Regular Expressions aren't.

-One day, when reading some RegEx `a|b` it reminded me of a code path in a programming language.
-Either take this route or that route.
-I asked myself if there wasn't a way to make string matching easier to read.

-Quite naturally many things followed from thinking about it like a programming language.
-Reusable bits in the form of functions.
-Importing foreign bits using modules.
-Comments.
+One day when reading a RegEx the alternate `a|b` reminded me of a if..else in a programming language.
+I wondered why RegEx weren't so easy to read like a programming language.
+I played around with some syntax from programming languages until a minimal set made some sense.
+From thinking about it more as a programming language, many concepts like variables, modules or comments followed over.